mgoduco/EventTrackerProject/README.md

 # EventTrackerProject

 ## Description
-This application is a simple event tracker which tracks spending on takeout.
+Added JavaScript functionality and added asynchronous requests to Java controllers with JavaScript's XMLHttpRequest.This application is a simple event tracker which tracks spending on takeout.
 The user can view all previous takeout orders, individual orders, orders based on keyword of name, and orders between a certain price range.
 The user can also create, update, and delete orders.

 ## REST Endpoints
 | Return Type        | Route           | Functionality  |